BP and the British Museum

 Ming means ‘brightness’, and during this brief yet brilliant fifty-year period, the dynasty’s foundations were laid down: Beijing was established as the capital, the Forbidden City was built and trade networks were developed as far as Africa, the Middle East and South and East Asia.
 For the next three centuries, the Ming dynasty would rule a vast territory similar in scale to present-day China, disseminating its power through princely courts set up across the Chinese provinces.
 This outstanding exhibition introduces the great achievements of the Ming dynasty to a new audience, six hundred years on.

-The BP exhibition Ming: 50 Years that Changed China runs from 18 September 2014 to 5 January 2015, and is supported by BP.
+The BP exhibition Ming: 50 Years that Changed China ran from 18 September 2014 to 5 January 2015, and was supported by BP.